Friday, March 31, 2023

 So the story, such as it is, is that NASA has discovered structures on Mars, and all their attempts at exploring them have gone badly.
 You, THE LAST HOPE, are being sent in to see what happened to those that went before you.
 In addition to the Doom vibes this game gives off, I like the unintentional implication that NASA is pulling human wave tactics with this place.
 You're the last hope, but you also get unlimited lives.
 Maybe you just represent them sending more and more "last hopes" into the place, hoping someone will find something eventually.

-You literally can't get a score as long as George has
+You literally can't get a score as low as George has

 While I was just starting the game, I noticed the score menu.
 I shot one alien is my score, although the real reason I got 2.5k is because I also advanced one screen.
 I like how there are references to other big shareware characters of the time.
 Guess Captain Comic was big then, even if Keen absolutely decimated everyone else.
 I find it amusing that Roger Wilco is number one, perhaps because of one interview I read not too long ago about how Wolfenstein 3D was nearly Sierra's game.